-Mr. Ferrer is the Chairman of the Board of Trustees of Megawide Corporate Foundation, Inc. Also, he serves as a Director and the President of Altria East Land, Inc. and Megawide Terminals, Inc. He is also a Director of GMR Megawide Cebu Airport Corporation, Cebu2World Development, Inc., Citicore Holdings Investment, Inc., MWM Terminals, Inc., Citicore Energy REIT Corp., and Megawide Land, Inc. He also serves as a Director and Vice-Chairman of the Board of PH1 World Developers, Inc. Further, he is a Director and the Treasurer of Citicore Power Inc. and Citicore Renewable Energy Corporation.
+Mr. Ferrer is a Trustee of Megawide Corporate Foundation, Inc. Also, he serves as a Director and the President of Altria East Land, Inc. and Megawide Terminals, Inc. He is also a Director of GMR Megawide Cebu Airport Corporation, Cebu2World Development, Inc., Citicore Holdings Investment, Inc., MWM Terminals, Inc., Citicore Energy REIT Corp., and Megawide Land, Inc. He also serves as a Director and Vice-Chairman of the Board of PH1 World Developers, Inc. Further, he is a Director and the Treasurer of Citicore Power Inc. and Citicore Renewable Energy Corporation.

 Mr. Ferrer obtained his degree in Industrial Design from De La Salle University in 1996.
-He previously served as President of MWM Terminals, Inc.
+He previously served as President of MWM Terminals, Inc. Mr. Ferrer was also a Chairman of the Board of Trustees of Megawide Corporate Foundation, Inc.